 Going on support tour can generate loads of response and great positive reinforcement on various channels.
-If you play it right, you collect new supporters, experiences, sell CDs and merch while learning from bigger and more seasoned productions – but only if you avoid the 5 biggest support tour mistakes.
+If you play it right, you collect new supporters, experiences, sell merch while learning from bigger and more seasoned productions – but only if you avoid the 5 biggest support tour mistakes.

 Each support tour runs differently, with some crews acting very inclusive, others more restrained.
 You don’t really have an influence on the external people you travel with – what you CAN control through, is the way you prepare for and act on a support tour.

 The more professionalism you display in the course of the gigs, the more respect and positive vibes you will obtain.
-To make sure your endeavor runs smoothly, I’ve collected some classic mistakes that any fresh support crew is likely to make – so you can avoid them and hit the road well prepared and on par with any challenge that you might experience.
+To make sure your endeavour runs smoothly, I’ve collected some classic mistakes that any fresh support crew is likely to make – so you can avoid them and hit the road well prepared and on par with any challenge that you might experience.

 Let’s start off with the pre-gig game:

 Preparing as much social media content and especially ideas prior to hitting the tour as possible can and will be a true lifesaver.
 The last thing you want to do when hitting the road is squeeze in time to constantly come up with new content ideas, keeping it fresh and diversified on a visual level.

 Try working up a content plan that contains various forms of sujets and activities, not limiting yourself but merely preparing possibilities.
 This could be live hotel sessions, fan moments, potentiallive imagery or backstage commentary.

 Obviously, many great things happen spontaneously – so prep your musicians that one key-goal of a tour is going to be the collection of great social media content.
 They will be a lot less surprised when you whip out your phone, knowing that this is a vital part of your tour.

 Also – make sure you have all the technical equipment ready.
 You need a tripod for you cell-phone?
 Don’t wing it on the road – get that ready before leaving and safe loads of hustle.